miladsec/HLSStreamer/README.md

 ---------------

 1. Clone the repository: `git clone https://github.com/Miiilc/HLSStreamer.git`
-2. Navigate to the project directory: `cd hls-server-csharp`
+2. Open the project with Visual Studio
-3. Build the project: `dotnet build`
+3. Run the project with IIS
+4. Convert MP4 to m3u8 with `GET /api/Video` API
+5. Check Client app that the IP:PORT is correct
-4. Run the project: `dotnet run`
+4. Run streamer client app
+5. You can see the video.

 The server will start running on `http://localhost:5000`.